datacarpentry/archive-datacarpentry/lessons/python/04-data_as_read-only.md

 Now, what our code does is creates a directory and informs us of this fact.

-We can combine this with what we've learned about writing output to treat our data as read-only:
+We can combine this with what we've learned about writing output from Pandas to treat our data as read-only:

 ```python